An uncountable Moore-Schmidt theorem: Introduction

 \begin{definition}[Baire $\sigma$-algebra] If $K$ is a compact space, we define the \emph{Baire $\sigma$-algebra} $\Baire(K)$ to be the $\sigma$-algebra generated by all the continuous maps $f: K \to \R$.
 We use $K_\Baire$ to denote the concrete measurable space $K_\Baire = (K, \Baire(K))$. \end{definition}

-Since every closed subset $F$ of a compact metric space $S$ is the zero set of a real-valued continuous function $x \mapsto \mathrm{dist}(x,F)$, we see that the Baire $\sigma$-algebra $\Baire(K)$ of a compact space $K$ can equivalently be defined as the $\sigma$-algebra generated by all the continuous maps into compact metric spaces.
+Since every closed subset $F$ of a compact metric space $S$ is the zero set of a real-valued continuous function $x \mapsto \mathrm{dist}(x,F)$, we see that the Baire $\sigma$-algebra $\Baire(K)$ of a compact space $K$ can equivalently be defined as the $\sigma$-algebra generated by all the continuous maps into compact metric spaces; another equivalent definition of $\Baire(K)$ is the $\sigma$-algebra generated by closed $G_\delta$ sets.
 Clearly $\Baire(K)$ is a subalgebra of $\B(K)$ which is equal to $\B(K)$ when $K$ is metrizable.
 However, it can be strictly smaller; see Remark \ref{red-counter}.
 In Proposition \ref{group-mes} we will show that if $K$ is a compact Hausdorff group, then the group operations on $K$ are measurable on $K_\Baire$, even if they need not be on $K$.
 For this and other reasons, we view $K_\Baire$ as the ``correct'' measurable space structure to place on $K$ when $K$ is not assumed to be metrizable.
+The observation that the Baire $\sigma$-algebra is generally better behaved than the Borel $\sigma$-algebra in uncountable settings is well known; see for instance \cite[\S 5.2]{EFHN}.

 To avoid the need to rely on disintegration and measurable selection, and to avoid situations where we take uncountable unions of null sets, we shall adopt a ``point-less'' or ``abstract'' approach to measure theory, by replacing concrete measurable spaces $(X,{\mathcal X})$ with their abstract counterparts.
 Namely: